 Like with any type of ART, there is also the chance of a multiples pregnancy if more than one embryo is inserted.

 Who could benefit from using the new IVM procedure?

-- Women with polycystic ovarian syndrome (PCOS), who are more prone to ovarian hyperstimulation syndrome (OHSS), which can be a fatal condition.
+- Women with the polycystic ovarian syndrome (PCOS), who are more prone to ovarian hyperstimulation syndrome (OHSS), which can be a fatal condition.
 Since IVM does not stimulate the ovaries, there is little to no risk of developing OHSS.

 - Women who are recovering or in remission from cancer, since some of the hormonal factors used to stimulate the ovaries could also stimulate any cancer tissue left behind.